cam-inc/viron/packages/app/README.md

 - It's a product from [Facebook Open Source](https://opensource.facebook.com/).
 It should work well with React.
 - It has a lot of useful funtionalities like time-travel debugging, routing, undo and etc.
 - It has new generation idea.

+### Page Specific Components Naming Rule

+Gatsby regards files under the `src/pages` directory as pages.
+But occasionally you would want to put files that are promised to be used by a single file under the directory and won't let them to be treated as pages.
+We call those files `Page Specific Components`.
+To accomplish this we created a rule that any files and directories under the `src/pages` directory with prefix of `_` are regarded as a page specific component.
+Read the [ignore specific files](https://www.gatsbyjs.com/plugins/gatsby-plugin-page-creator/?=#ignoring-specific-files) section of the Gatsby's default plugin `gatsby-plugin-page-creator` and `ignore` option in the `gatsby-config` file for more information.